 "That wasn't about me."
-She held her ground when his head snapped around.
-She met his glare without flinching.
+She held her ground when he spun around, met his glare without flinching.
 "That was about Buffy.
 You don't care about me."

 "That's not true."
 He turned back around, but didn't move away.

-She walked up to him.
-Took his hand in her own, trying not to flinch at how cold it was.
+She walked up to him and took his hand in her own.
 "Will you prove it?"

-He pulled away, took out a small flask, started to unscrew the lid.
+He pulled away, took out a small flask, and started to unscrew the lid.

 She grabbed it out of his hand.